FilipRokita/minecraft-server-docker/README.md

         RUN apt-get update && \
             apt-get install -y curl openjdk-8-jdk wget unzip
         ```
+        Some servers might work with only `openjdk-X-jre-headless`, but you’ll need to experiment to find what works best.

 4. **Download Server Files**
     - Download the Minecraft server files or modpack server files.